Davespice21/-K4DZX-Lite-Log-V2.0/README.md

 K4DZX Lite Radio Log V2.0
-A lightweight, console-based amateur radio log book built for ham radio operators.
+Built with Python, K4DZX Lite Radio Log V2.0 is a lightweight, console-based amateur radio log book made for ham radio operators.
-Designed by David Spicer - K4DZX
 Features

 Auto log numbering — no more manual entry like in V1.0